 Preferred method Of Contact: Email

 Farming really is a way of life and it is truly meaningful work!
 Apprentices take part in all aspects of the farm from vegetable seed to harvest, livestock chores, marketing, perennials, and infrastructure projects, but should expect to spend the vast majority of time growing vegetables.
-We aim to offer information and skills that will give you confidence to manage a farm.
+We aim to offer information and skills that will build your confidence toward managing a farm.
 As the season progresses, apprentices are given increased responsibilities and areas of focus around the farm.
 Apprentices work 40-50 hours/week.
 We respect your time and life away from the farm, trying our best to stick to a pre-arranged daily schedule.
 Occasionally, the farm will demand some longer days just to get the job done.
 Positions start as early as mid-January and can continue through December and beyond, with a minimum 9-month commitment desired.
 If it's a good fit, we encourage apprentices to come back for another season with increased responsibilities and pay.